Honoring women who lead Connecticut's future in STEM and pave the way for tomorrow's breakthroughs

 Each finalist works to create a climate that is not only diverse but also inclusive of all people in such ways that further the success and promotion of the STEM fields.
 Awarded to an individual, irrespective of gender expression, 17 years of age or older who has demonstrated a commitment to promoting equitability, diversity, and inclusivity in the STEM arena.

-Nominations are no longer being accepted for this year’s Women of Innovation® awards.
-All nominees were required to meet these minimum requirements as well as those specific to the awards for which they were nominated:
+All nominees are required to meet these minimum requirements as well as those specific to the awards for which they are nominated:

 Currently working or studying in the State of Connecticut.